-Every year, the Environmental Working Group publishes a list of the "dirty dozen" produce items that contain the most pesticide residue, and peaches are usually in the top half of that list.
-If you don't want to give up the succulent taste of a fresh summer peach, consider growing your own peach tree.
-By growing peaches, you can also grow thin-skinned types that are too delicate to make it to supermarket shelves.
+Every year, the Environmental Working Group publishes a list of the "dirty dozen" produce items that contain the most pesticide residue, and peaches are usually in that list.
+If you want to enjoy this delicious fruit organically, why not consider growing your own peach trees?
+You don't need the tropical temperatures necessary for citrus fruits like lemons, and you can also opt for flavoursome but thin-skinned types that are too delicate to make it to supermarket shelves.

-- Mature Size: Four to six feet for dwarf trees; 25 feet for standard trees|
+|Mature Size||4 to 6 ft. for dwarf trees; 25 ft. for standard trees|

-Peach trees need full sun.
-Peach trees growing in shade lose their vigor, making them susceptible to pest and disease problems.
-Ensure that peach trees have the proper spacing to prevent them from shading each other at maturity.
-Plant standard peaches 18 feet apart, and dwarf peaches five feet apart.
+Peach trees are self-fertile, so you don't need to plant more than one to produce fruit.
+If you want to start a mini orchard, make sure they have the proper spacing to prevent them from shading each other at maturity.
+Plant standard peaches 18 feet apart, and dwarf peaches 5 feet apart.

 Peach trees need good drainage, and like their soil on the sandy side.
-Adding an organic mulch like leaf mold or compost helps suppress weeds, and keeps the soil at a healthy, slightly acidic level.
-A slightly elevated site is better than a depression where frost settles.
+Adding an organic mulch like leaf mold or compost helps suppress weeds and keeps the soil healthy and slightly acidic.

 Temperature and Humidity

 Peaches like moderate temperatures and generally grow best in USDA growing zones 5-8.
 However, you can select more cold or heat-tolerant varieties to expand the growing zone to include zones 4 and 9.